Welcome to The Kelvin Institute

 Who are we?

 We are a group of medical professionals and preprofessionals dedicated to an introspective study of our field.
-Our shared interest is the study of elements of medicine commonly undercovered or overshadowed in standard medical training, but essential to the provision of truly effective care.
+Our shared interest is to use the tools of journalism and advocacy to unearth truths about medicine that may not be taught in standard medical education, but are essential to the provision of truly effective care.
 These includes ethical, philosophical, humanistic, sociological, and administrative aspects of clinical care that lend well to interdisciplinary study and dialectical discussion, which lie at the core of Kelvin's mission.
-Our secondary objective is tied closely to the first, which is to provide our members with an enhanced ability to communicate, share, and inspire others to the ideas we discuss here, to catalyze conversation about ways our medical system can be incrementally improved.
+Our secondary objective is tied closely to the first, which is to provide our members with an enhanced ability to communicate, share, and inspire others to the ideas we discuss here, to catalyze conversation about ways our healthcare system can be incrementally improved.

 How you may get involved

 Kelvin is in the process of setting up a network of medical students and premeds across the United States.
 We also have a staff of student writers and editors investigating hot-button issues in healthcare from the perspective of medical humanism and health policy.
 If you are a medical student or premed looking to explore these issues, improve your communication skills, and connect with your peers, this is just the environment to do so.
-Our network already represents two universities and medical schools across three American states, and we are constantly on the lookout for new perspectives in medicine.
+Our staff currently represent two universities and three medical schools across United States, and we are constantly on the lookout for new perspectives in medicine to add to our team.